Transportation Department issues rules to protect maritime cadets from sexual assaults at sea

-The academy’s Sea Year program, which sends students out for training on the ocean, was suspended in November after students came forward to detail allegations of abuse and the chairs of three congressional committees demanded a response.
+The academy’s Sea Year program, which sends students out for training on the ocean, was suspended in November after students came forward to detail allegations of abuse, and the chairs of three congressional committees demanded a response.
 The new standards spell out 30 safety measures and open the door to restarting the program, a requirement for midshipmen to graduate.

-Acting Maritime administrator Lucinda Lessley said the new standards reflect a commitment by her agency, the Coast Guard and six state maritime schools “to strengthen safety for cadets aboard commercial vessels, and to support an inclusive culture that prioritizes preventing sexual assault and harassment and supporting its victims.”
+Acting maritime administrator Lucinda Lessley said the new standards reflect a commitment by her agency, the Coast Guard and six state maritime schools “to strengthen safety for cadets aboard commercial vessels, and to support an inclusive culture that prioritizes preventing sexual assault and harassment and supporting its victims.”

 The three committee chairs did not immediately respond to questions about whether the plan met with their approval.